-- 4. After the engine starts, the oil pressure light should be out.
-If it remains on for over 15 seconds, shut off the engine and determine the - 4.
+- 4. After the engine starts, check the oil pressure gauge.
+If no pressure is indicated within 15 seconds, shut off the engine and determine the cause. - 5.
 Allow the engine to reach operating temperature before driving or operating the machine.